-22.1 All residents that may be affected by musical noise emissions from PRACC venues have the right to expect that such levels of music do not unduly interfere with normal domestic and recreational activities and in particular, sleep in the night period.
+22.1 All residents that may be affected by musical noise emissions from PRACC have the right to expect that such levels of music do not unduly interfere with normal domestic and recreational activities and in particular, sleep in the night period.
 At the same time recognising the community demand for a wide range of musical entertainment.

 22.2 Similarly, the noise transfer between the Theatres and Functions needs to be considered.
 For instance, functions in the Red Gum Room, Blue Gum Room, Foyer etc. may interfere with Theatre spaces depending on the nature of the event.

-22.3 To manage environmental noise, PRACC venues are bound by the Environment Protection Act and SEPP State Environmental Protection Policy (Control of Music Noise from Public Premises) N-2.
+22.3 To manage environmental noise, PRACC are bound by the Environment Protection Act and SEPP State Environmental Protection Policy (Control of Music Noise from Public Premises) N-2.

 23 Special Performance Conditions